The name of this organization is the Maine Library Association (the "Association").

 The Committee on Nominations is charged with submitting a slate of officers to the membership with voting open for 14 days.
 Voting must be completed at least 30 days prior to the beginning of the fiscal year.

-Other committees may be created by the Association as the President or the Council may from time to time deem necessary.
+Other committees may be created by the Association as the President or the Board may from time to time deem necessary.
 The President is ex-officio member of all committees.